eEcoLiDAR/Laserfarm/docs/user_manual.rst

         'validate': {}
     }
     filenames = ['point_cloud_{}.LAZ'.format(n) for n in range(10)]
-    macro.tasks = [Retiler(filename=f, label=f).config(input_dict) for f in filenames]
+    macro.tasks = [Retiler(input_file=f, label=f).config(input_dict) for f in filenames]
     macro.setup_cluster(mode='local', processes=True, n_workers=2, threads_per_worker=1)
     macro.run()
     macro.print_outcome(to_file='results.txt')

 The parallelization is achieved using `Dask`_, which is employed to deploy the cluster and to distribute the tasks.
-In the example above, the computing cluster consists of two local processes (two 'workers') spawning one thread each (recommended, and required for the feature extraction tasks that involve ``laserchicken``).
-Each of the workers takes care of the execution of one task at the time until all tasks are completed.
+In the example above, the computing cluster consists of two local processes (two 'workers') spawning one thread each (recommended for all pipelines, and required for the feature extraction tasks that involve ``laserchicken``).
+Each of the workers takes care of the execution of one task at a time until all tasks are completed.

 In order to distribute tasks to a cluster deployed over compute nodes using SSH, the script above can be modified in the following way: